akhilkalepu/music-gifs/README.md

 # music-gifs
-A webpage which populates with musical-themed gifs.
+A webpage that populates with musical-themed gifs.